 - Renewal.
 You may wish to remove language that enables your contracts to auto-renew without providing opportunities for review or renegotiation.

 Be sure to connect with an attorney before negotiating or signing any contracts for deliverables.
-If you’d like to connect with an attorney who can help you review your vendor contracts, click the Connect button below.
+If you’d like to connect with an attorney who can help you review your vendor contracts, check out these options.

 Then, log into your owner’s portal for more articles and advice you can use to navigate risks, plan for growth, and take on the everyday challenges of running your business.